Utilities Screen

 Bending

-Moving the touch to the left from the home area also moves the cursor to the left, and makes bending (pitch down of the sound) accordingly.
-The three vertical lines of the Sound Ggauge are the bending scales, which indicate where the pitch is 1, 2, and 3 semitones down, respectively.
+Moving your touch left from the home area will move the cursor left, and moving out of the home area will cause bending (lowering the pitch of the sound) depending on its position.
+The three vertical lines on the gauge are the bending scales, indicating where the pitch drops by 1 semitone, 2 semitones, and 3 semitones, respectively.

-Even if you make a full bend operation on the Sound Controller and the cursor goes to 3 semitone down, the sound of each square will only bend to the limit set there.
+Even if you perform a full bend (move the sound controller all the way to the left) and the cursor points down three semitones, the sound of each grid can only be bent down to the limit set there.

 Free Bend